Since 2019, Rolex has been the Premium Partner, Official Timekeeper of Roland‑Garros.

 A story written in ochre

-The second Grand Slam® tournament of the season, Roland‑Garros is the only one to be played on clay, taking place every year, starting in late May.
-Athletes need to be in peak physical condition to shine on the ochre courts of the Porte d’Auteuil in western Paris and endure long rallies on what is known to be the slowest playing surface.
-As the pinnacle clay-court event, Roland-Garros’ place on the calendar is all the more special.
+The second Grand Slam® tournament of the season, Roland‑Garros is the only one played on clay, starting each year in late May.
+Athletes need to be in peak physical condition to shine on the ochre courts of the Porte d’Auteuil in western Paris, where the slow playing surface and high bounce produce long rallies and extended time on court.

-In 2020, almost 130 years into its history, Roland‑Garros completed a major long-term overhaul.
-As a result, the main show court, the Court Philippe‑Chatrier, now has a seating capacity of more than 15,000 while the new retractable roof protects both players and spectators from the vagaries of the weather.
-Since 2021, some matches have been played at night under lights.
+In 2020, more than 90 years after its opening, a major long-term overhaul to the Roland‑Garros complex was completed.
+As a result, the main show court, the Court Philippe Chatrier, has a seating capacity of more than 15,000, while the retractable roof protects players and spectators from the vagaries of the weather.
+Since 2021, some matches are played at night under lights.

 Power and elegance